TRS-80 Model 100: Peers and successors

 The last refresh to the product line was the Tandy 102, introduced in 1986 as a direct replacement for the Model 100, having the same software, keyboard, and screen, and a nearly identical, but thinner, form factor that weighed about one pound less than the Model 100.
 This reduction in size and weight was made possible by the substitution of surface-mount chip packaging.
-Standard memory for the Model 102, 24K RAM, was upgradable to 32K with an ordinary 8K SRAM chip.
+Standard memory for the Model 102, 24K RAM, is upgradable to 32K with an ordinary 8K SRAM chip.

-Later portables from Tandy no longer featured a ROM-based software environment, starting with the Tandy 1400LT, which ran a diskette-based MS-DOS operating system in 768 KB of RAM, utilising two built-in 3.5" floppy drives.
-This model resembled the IBM PC Convertible with a "clamshell" design and had a screen supporting a textual display of 80 x 25 characters and a graphical resolution of 640 x 200 pixels, with eight intensity levels achieved using a form of pulse-width modulation.
+Later portables from Tandy no longer featured a ROM-based software environment, starting with the Tandy 1400LT, which uses a diskette-based MS-DOS operating system in 768 KB of RAM, utilising two built-in 3.5" floppy drives.
+This model resembles the IBM PC Convertible with a "clamshell" design and has a screen supporting a textual display of 80 x 25 characters and a graphical resolution of 640 x 200 pixels, with eight intensity levels achieved using a form of pulse-width modulation.

-Tandy also released similar word processing portables for the education market based on a Z80-compatible CPU: the Tandy WP-2 in 1989 equipped with 32 KB of RAM and 256 KB of ROM containing the application software, and the Tandy WP-3 in 1993 equipped with 64 KB of RAM.
-The WP-2 provided serial and parallel interfaces, a cassette recorder port, an expansion card slot for 32 KB of non-volatile RAM, and an internal 32 KB RAM expansion slot.
-A disk drive was also available, connected via the serial port.
+Tandy also released similar word processing portables for the education market based on a Z80-compatible CPU: The Tandy WP-2 in 1989 equipped with 32 KB of RAM and 256 KB of ROM containing the application software, and the Tandy WP-3 in 1993 equipped with 64 KB of RAM.
+The WP-2 has serial and parallel interfaces, a cassette recorder port, an expansion card slot for 32 KB of non-volatile RAM, and an internal 32 KB RAM expansion slot.
+A disk drive connects via the serial port.
 In 1993, Tandy also announced the Tandy PPC-10 pocket PC, based on an 80C86-compatible CPU and having 1 MB of RAM, bundled with MS-DOS 5.0, Microsoft Works 2.0, PC link and personal information management software, also featuring two PCMCIA slots.